USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 and complete as possible.

-As noted above, if this is not the first major review of this project then authors should document the major accomplishments of this project since the last major review was done.
+As noted above, if this is not the first major review of this project then developers should document the major accomplishments of this project since the last major review was done.
 This documentation provides supervisors the information they need to give proper credit on performance reviews.
-Note that while ARL wants to credit authors for the impact the software has made, it will not "double count" what authors have done by including the impact from earlier major reviews.
+Note that while ARL wants to credit developers for the impact the software has made, it will not "double count" what developers have done by including the impact from earlier major reviews.
 Only the impact made since the last time the major review process was completed MAY be included.

 This abstract, along with everything planned on being released (software, source code, documentation, etc.), MUST be fully reviewed by a level 1 OPSEC officer.
-If this is not an initial review, the OPSEC officer MAY choose to only review what has changed since the last review, but both the author(s) and the OPSEC officer are responsible for the release as a whole.
+If this is not an initial review, the OPSEC officer MAY choose to only review what has changed since the last review, but both the developer(s) and the OPSEC officer are responsible for the release as a whole.
 Thus, even if the changes are cleared for public release, if the release as a whole cannot be cleared for release, then the changes are not cleared for release either.
 To be cleared for release, the project as a whole MUST receive an "Approved for public release; distribution unlimited" statement.

 No one is permitted to OPSEC-approve material that he or she created.

 ### <a name="45A6CE62C17C11E6A6C0003EE1B763F8"></a>Intellectual Property Review

-Although ARL MAY choose to waive ARL's rights to any IP established in software, if an author has incorporated contributions from others, those contributors may have rights to those contributions that restrict ARL's ability to release the software.
+Although ARL MAY choose to waive ARL's rights to any IP established in software, if a developer has incorporated contributions from others, those contributors may have rights to those contributions that restrict ARL's ability to release the software.
 Thus, before the software can be released, the following questions MUST be addressed: